PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 18:25:41
+Last updated: 2024-04-13 18:26:14
-Random Quote: The end is the beginning, and the beginning is the end -
+Random Quote: Airport Security: "How did you get that through the X-Ray machine?"Barney: "No questions from the audience, please!" - Barney Stinson